kiakeshmiri/LightBulbs/README.md

 I wrote a simple e2e test scenario which test cases can be added to it later. it needs karma and protractor server to be installed on local machine.

 I wanted to simulate 2 modes mannaul and automatic so I created a tab for a variable room with variable light bulbs and a room with 100 light bulbs which 100 people enter than room later.
-I know this was necessary based on description but I added to show how BehaviorSubject Works. in addition to that it will display smooth materla animation.
+I know this was necessary based on description but I added to show how BehaviorSubject works. in addition to that it will display smooth materla animation.

 The web page is very simple.
 I did not add any style or custom theme.